psrenergy-docs/sddp-release-notes/docs/sddp18.0.md

 - **Dynamic Line Rating (DLR)**:
   - Supports **user-defined DLR scenarios**, in addition to automated scenario generation via the **Time Series Lab**

-## 🤖 PSR Factory: automation and API integration

-**PSR Factory** is a Python-based Application Programming Interface (API) designed to streamline the creation, editing, and management of databases across all models.

-- Enables users to add, update, or remove elements such as plants, systems, buses, and more
-- Uses a simple and intuitive object model built around three core components: `Study`, `DataObject`, and `DataFrame`
-- Provides a concise set of functions for efficient data manipulation and model configuration
-- Fully compatible with the broader Python ecosystem, allowing integration with packages for simulation control, versioning, and result processing
-- Ideal for **workflow automation**, batch processing, reproducibility, and integration with external systems

 ## 📁 Data compatibility and migration